WebAssembly/custom-descriptors/proposals/custom-descriptors/Overview.md

 If there is a decoding error in a descriptors section or if at any point a required import or export is missing, an error will be thrown.

+> TODO: Describe the effect of the descriptors section on Module.imports and Module.exports.

 ## Type Section Field Deduplication